mcbride249/Election_Analysis/README.md

 ##Summary
 The analysis of the election show that:
--There were "x" votes case in the election.
+-There were 369,711 votes case in the election.
 -The Candidates were:
   -Diana DeGette
   -Charles Casper Stockham